mcfarhat/gk-steemit-info/README.md

 The widget also includes a link to refer people to steemit.com as a promotional aspect of the widget.

 You can alternatively use the shortcode version, through using [steemit_user_count refresh_frequency=5000] whereby refresh_frequency (optional) defines how often to refresh fetching the data.
 You can skip on setting this param and it defaults to 5,000 ms (5 seconds).

+### Steemit User Voted Posts

+The purpose of this widget is to allow quick access and visibility via your wordpress site/installation into the posts voted by a specific user, allowing the display of each post's link, along with the vote percent cast by the user.
+This gives a quick history/perspective about the user's likes.
+The posts are sorted by the most recent ones.
+The widget allows several configuration options and can be easily dragged/dropped within the widgets area, but also supports the use of a shortcode to plug the info into a page/code.
+Configuration options include:
+- Title: This refers to the title/header of your widget.
+- Steemit Username: Defining the user whose voted posts will be rendered.
+Simply enter the steemit username, without the leading @ symbol.
+- Max Post Count: To control the max number of posts to be displayed.
+Default value is 10, max is 100.

+Check out screenshots 16, 17, and 18 below for a highlight of the widget, its configuration options, and the sample output of the widget.

+In terms of shortcode support, the following shortcode can be used for such display: [steemit_user_voted_posts username=USERNAME limit=LIMIT]
+whereby:
+- username (Required) is the target steemit username whose voted posts are to be displayed.
+- limit (Optional) is the top limit of the number of posts to be shown

 ## Backend Management